Ekkehard-Schulze/indoor-climate-logger/README.md

 6. The script _plotly_time_series.py_ generates statistics and provides interactive data exploration with Plotly.
 Try it using the demo data set _20260222_201501_MHZ_19_CO2_log.tsv_.

-7. On a microcontroller the flash limited memory is used for rolling storage, to allow for continous infinite operation.
+7. On a microcontroller the imited flash memory is used for rolling storage, to allow for continous infinite operation.
-Generate a long-term log file by periodic data polling and merging.
+Generate a long-term log file by periodic data polling and merging on a secondary system.
 Find the respective scripts in utility_scripts/data_retrieval_merge_and_cleaning.

 8. You find more technical details in _indoor-climate-logger.py_.